faviola14/core-code-readme/Week 12/README.md

 ### 6. What is NVM and Why is it useful for Node.JS developers?

+NVM is a software that allows to download and manage Node.JS versions, it is useful because it helps to solve typical npm problems.

 ***
 ## 2. Node.JS Module System
 ### 1. What is a Javascript Module?

+It is a Javascript code file that can be ported from other parts of the application. parts of the application.

 ### 2. Why are Javascript Modules necessary?
+They are necessary to be able to reuse code efficiently.

 ### 3. What module standards are available in Node.JS?

+Some of the modules are fs, path, querystring, http and https, etc.

 ### 4. What are the differences between ESModules and CommonJS modules?

+The difference is that CommonJS only allows to load modules synchronously and ESModules allows to load modules synchronously and asynchronously.

 ### 5. Which types of modules exist in Node.JS?

+Node.JS includes three types of modules: Core Modules, Local Modules y Third Party Modules.

 ***
 ## 3. Node.JS Hello World - Practice